ChristopherJHart/ChristopherJHart.github.io/_posts/2022-09-24-Refactoring-Python-Network-Automation-for-Unit-Tests.md

 2. Transforms the output into something usable.
 3. Returns some meaningful output to the user.

 This large function cannot be unit tested since it relies upon external dependencies.
 We can refactor this large function into multiple smaller functions, then use a fourth function (called a ["wrapper function"](https://en.wikipedia.org/wiki/Wrapper_function)) to execute each of these smaller functions in sequence.
+Sometimes, the result of one small function is passed into the next function in sequence, which is a concept known as [function composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)).

 This refactoring is best demonstrated through a practical example.